DavidJCobb/ReachVariantEditor/native/src/ReachVariantTool/helpers/reflex/enumeration.md

 ## API reference

+The template parameters for `enumration` can be either a list of members, or an underlying type followed by a list of members.

 The following constraints apply to reflex enums:

 * The underlying type, if specified, must be arithmetic and integral.